 This Chapter presents the findings of the environmental impact assessment for the dams and associated activities (DEA Ref no. 14/12/16/3/3/2/677).
+All the mitigation measures have been incorporated in the EMPR (Appendix G).

 The activities assessed under this chapter are listed below: